Terms and conditions

 3. Driving license, eyesight and health

 You must be of legal age to drive and produce a valid UK/Northern Ireland provisional Category B driving licence.
-In Great Britain, both the photocard (or old style paper licence) and a check code to verify the licence online must be produced.
+Your photocard (or old style paper licence) must be supplied before your first lesson.

-For motorway, Pass Plus or refresher lessons a full valid licence and check code must be produced.
+For motorway, Pass Plus or refresher lessons a full valid licence must be produced.

 You must meet the minimum eye test requirements, which means you must be able to read a standard UK approved number plate at a minimum distance of 20 metres (67 feet).
 If you need to wear glasses or contact lenses in order to meet this requirement then by law you must wear them whenever you drive.